Non-championship F2 Race

 - Brabham BT30 (Jürg Dubler): To Team Obrist and run by Motor Racing Enterprises in F2 in 1970 for Howden Ganley, Jean-Pierre Jaussaud and Richard Scott.
 Retained for 1971 and entered by Team Obrist for Jürg Dubler in F2 and also in some French and Swiss hillclimbs.
 Presumably the car driven by Albert Obrist at Lorentzweiler in April 1972.
 Then to Michel Pignard (Rillieux, France) for French hillclimbs in 1972 and early 1973 before being replaced with a 1971 Pygmée MDB16.
 Sold to Daniel Gache (Avignon, France) and advertised by him in December 1973.
 Gache recalls that he sold it to someone in the 'area of Lyon' and he believed that Gérard Gamand later bought the car from that same man.
 To Gamand (France) 1985 and retained to at least 1990.
 With Gerard Cerny (France) in 1994.
 Then unknown until raced by Laurent Fort (France) in 2009 and 2010.
 Sold to Ian Rimmer (Pavenham, Bedfordshire) in 2011 and restored by Peter Denty Racing.
 Sold by Rimmer in 2013 to Ray Stubber (Australia) who ran the car in a few HSCC Historic F2 and Derek Bell Trophy races between 2013 and 2015.

 - Brabham BT30 [4 as '7'] (Silvio Moser): Sold to Frank Williams Racing Cars and entered for Malcolm Guthrie in two F2 races at Zolder and Monza in June 1969, and for Derek Bell at Vallelunga at the end of the season.
 Next seen in June 1970 when entered by Scuderia Jolly Club for Giancarlo Gagliardi but now given as chassis BT30-7 instead of BT30-4.
 For Silvio Moser at Bogotá early 1971 and at Mallory Park in March; then entered by Scuderia Ala d'Oro for several drivers in the first half of the season.
-Unknown after June 1971.
+When the team's other two BT30s were written off, the team bought new March 712Ms, and the last time this remaining BT30 was seen was at Monza in June 1971, where Gimax failed to qualify.
 A car with chassis number BT30-7 with Fabio Montani (Italy) in 1997.
 This car was imported to the US by Dave Irwin (Colorado) in 1998 and restored.
 Then via Barry Marquart (Kansas) 1999, Peter McLaughlin (Hannover, NH) 2005, James King (Belleville, IL) 2006 and Richard Scott (Ohio) 2007 to Brad Baker (Oshawa, Ontario) in 2009.

 - Brabham BT30 (Cyd Williams): Sold new to Rodney Bloor's Sports Motors (Manchester) Ltd and run for Tim Schenken in F2 in 1970.
 Raced also by Gerry Birrell once at Hockenheim.
 Sold to Ian Bannen and entered by him for Cyd Williams to drive in a few F2 races at the start of 1971 but sold mid 1971 to Bill Creasy (Dunstable, Bedfordshire), fitted with a Broadspeed twin cam and used in Libre and Formula Atlantic races, mainly at Silverstone.
 Raced again briefly by Creasy at the start of 1973 then sold to David Howes in part-exchange for a Mustang.
 Next seen with Simon Riley (Edmonton, North London) and hill-climbed in 1973, when it was reported as having a FVA engine again, and in early 1974.
 Subsequent history unknown but a car claiming this identity was bought from Manchester dealer Bob Fernley by William Southern (Blackpool) some time in the 1970s.
 Southern kept the car until selling it to dealer John Brannigan in the mid/late 1980s.
 To Jim Gathercole (Burton-on-Trent, Staffordshire) 1989, and raced in Historic F2.
 Restored and sold to Nicolas Moreau de Melen (Belgium) 2007.
 To Bernd and Michael Quitzow (Germany) 2009.